-1. Name of EmployeeTitle/Position 2.
+1. Na me of Employee Title/P osition 2.
 Inc Eligibility Determination Individuals considered eligible for protection from discrimination under Section 504/ADA are those who have a physical or mental impairment that substantially limits a major life activity.
-A. Please describe your mental or physic В. Please describe the major life activity substantially limited by your disa bility: C. Please describe how your disability af ffects your ability to perform esser 5 D. Please describe the specific accommo dation(s) being requested: Have you attached medical documental fino, please provide the name and on Name contact information for your treati ng physician: No 3.
-Exercises all In a does fan as o me thorization to Communicate with Media ereby authorize my employer, the Conrovider listed above, to release, confident ecutive Director for the limited purpose commodations which may be necessary ponsibilities.
-Any information received applicable state and federal confidential addition, pursuant to the Genetic Information for my media es not include permission for my media mily member, except as otherwise special defined by GINA, includes an individual ember's genetic tests, the fact that an individual ember services, and genetic information of an embryo lawfully held by an individual ical Provider necticut Association of Schools, to tial protected health information to e of determining any work related in order to fulfill the essential fur d by my employer pursuant to this ality laws governing further use an mation Nondiscrimination Act of 2 cal provider to provide any genetic fically allowed by GINA, to my e al's family medical history, the re- dividual or an individual's family of a fetus carried by an individual o obtain, and for the othe Dr. Karissa restrictions and/onetion of my employed authorization shand disclosure of succession (GINA), this information relamployer.
-'Genetical sults of an individual's or an individual's Niehoff, or loyment all be subject to uch information. s authorization ting to me or a ic information,' dual's or family or received s family member Em nployee Signature Date
+A. Please describe your mental or physic eal disability: В. B. Please describe the major life activity substantially limited by your disability: C. C. Please describe how your disability affects your ability to perform essential job functions: D. Please describe the specific accommo dation(s) being requested: Have you attached medical document If "no", please provide the name and Name contact information for your treati Yes No ng physician: Address 3.
+I he pro Exe acc respand In a doe fan as o me ger thorization to Communicate with Medereby authorize my employer, the Composition of the limited purpose commodations which may be necessary ponsibilities.
+Any information receive applicable state and federal confidential addition, pursuant to the Genetic Informes not include permission for my medically member, except as otherwise special defined by GINA, includes an individual mber's genetic tests, the fact that an infectic services, and genetic information an embryo lawfully held by an individual ical Provider necticut Association of Schools, to tial protected health information to e of determining any work related in order to fulfill the essential fund d by my employer pursuant to this fality laws governing further use an mation Nondiscrimination Act of 2 cal provider to provide any genetic ffically allowed by GINA, to my e al's family medical history, the re- dividual or an individual's family of a fetus carried by an individual o obtain, and for the medical of the Dr. Karissa Niehoff, restrictions and/or action of my employment authorization shall be subject to did disclosure of such information 2008 (GINA), this authorization information relating to me or a employer.
+'Genetic information,' sults of an individual's or family member sought or received or an individual's family member Em ployee Signature Date